The annual property tax notice covers the calendar year starting January 1 and ending December 31.

 These rates are used to determine the amount of property tax you will pay.
 Estimate your taxes using our tax rate calculator.

 The annual operating budget is approved in January each year.
 However, the bylaw to set and collect property taxes can only be generated and approved after all the requisition amounts are received.
-We typically receive requisitions from Alberta Education and the Piper Creek Foundation in April each year.
+We typically receive requisitions from Alberta Education and Seniors Affordable Housing in April each year.

 The education tax is a tax on the property assessment; therefore all property owners pay the education property tax.
 People who rent or lease property may also contribute indirectly through their monthly rent or lease payments.